Gene therapy of the human retina: Tropism modification and novel AAV vectors

 One important factor in gene delivery is developing altered cell tropisms to narrow or broaden rAAV-mediated gene delivery and to increase its efficiency in tissues.
 Specific properties like capsid conformation, cell targeting strategies can determine which cell types are affected and also the efficiency of the gene transfer process.
 Different kinds of modification can be undertaken.
 For example, modification by chemical, immunological or genetic changes that enables the AAV2 capsid to interact with specific cell surface molecules.

 Initial studies with AAV in the retina have utilized AAV serotype 2.
-Researchers are now beginning to develop new variants of AAV, based on naturally-occurring AAV serotypes and engineered AAV variants.
+Researchers are now beginning to develop new variants of AAV, based on naturally occurring AAV serotypes and engineered AAV variants.

-Several naturally-occurring serotypes of AAV have been isolated that can transduce retinal cells.
+Several naturally occurring serotypes of AAV have been isolated that can transduce retinal cells.
 Following intravitreal injection, only AAV serotypes 2 and 8 were capable of transducing retinal ganglion cells.
 Occasional Muller cells were transduced by AAV serotypes 2, 8, and 9.
 Following subretinal injection, serotypes 2, 5, 7, and 8 efficiently transduced photoreceptors, and serotypes 1, 2, 5, 7, 8, and 9 efficiently transduce RPE cells.

-One example of an engineered variant has recently been described that efficiently transduces Muller glia following intravitreal injection, and has been used to rescue an animal model of aggressive, autosomal-dominant retinitis pigmentosa.
+One example of an engineered variant has been described that efficiently transduces Muller glia following intravitreal injection, and has been used to rescue an animal model of aggressive, autosomal-dominant retinitis pigmentosa.

 AAV and immune privilege in the retina

 Importantly, the retina is immune-privileged, and thus does not experience a significant inflammation or immune-response when AAV is injected.
 Immune response to gene therapy vectors is what has caused previous attempts at gene therapy to fail, and is considered a key advantage of gene therapy in the eye.
 Re-administration has been successful in large animals, indicating that no long-lasting immune response is mounted.

-Recent data indicates that the subretinal route may be subject to a greater degree of immune privilege compared to the intravitreal route.
+Data indicate that the subretinal route may be subject to a greater degree of immune privilege compared to the intravitreal route.